SAP-samples/teched2023-DA161/exercises/ex2/README.md

 Estimated Time: 5 mins

 Exercise Description: You have access to shipping information and financial sales data that with some common dimensions, including Order Number and Store Name.
-You need to create various calculated dimensions, statistical aggregations, and blended visualizations to understand the effects of shipping times and impact of delivery delays on sales revenue..
+You need to create various calculated dimensions, statistical aggregations to understand the effects of shipping times and impact of delivery delays on sales revenue..

 Key Features:
 - Create calculated dimensions with string functions to enhance your data
-- Understand how to blend data models by linking on common dimensions
 - Employ statistical calculations in aggregations of your data
 - Integrate calculation input controls to simulate values in your visualizations